NetBurner 3.5.8

 The web page at the device's IP address provides:

 • Upload File - A multipart form that POSTs to upload.html.
 The HtmlPostVariableListCallback handler receives the uploaded file data via a FilePostStruct, reads it in 512-byte chunks, and writes it to the SD card using EFFS f_open()/f_write().
-After a successful upload, the handler sets gRebootPending = true to trigger a reboot from the main task.
+The upload only stores the file on the card; flashing it is a separate, explicit step, so an upload does not reboot the device.

 Firmware Update (fileup.cpp)